Full-Blue-Racing/old-electronics/steering-wheel/README.md

-# Steering Wheel LEDs: Ashley?
+# Steering Wheel LEDs: Ashley & Antonis?

 On the steering wheel we have rpm LEDs and indicator LEDs, previously they were fixed colour LEDs and each one had its own pin on the arduino to